LarnuUK/foreachdatabase/README.md

 ## Arguements

 ### @Command
-One of more T-SQL statements to be executed.
-Can be any string database, however, `nvarchar(MAX)` is recommended.
+One or more T-SQL statements to be executed.
+Can be any string data type, however, `nvarchar(MAX)` is recommended.

+`@Command` is required.

 ### @Delimit_Character
 A single character to denote what character will be replaced by the database name in delimit identified format, for example `[msdb]`, in the `@Command` parameter. **Any instances** of the character in the parameter will be replaced.
+Can be any string type of length `1`, however, `nchar` is recommended.

 `@Delimit_Character` is not required.
 The default value is `N'?'`. `NULL` is not a permissable value and will cause error 62402 to be returned.

 ### @Quote_Character
 A single character to denote what character will be replaced by the database name in single quote identified format with a notation character prefixed, for example `N'msdb'`, in the `@Command` parameter. **Any instances** of the character in the parameter will be replaced.
+Can be any string type of length `1`, however, `nchar` is recommended.

 `@Quote_Character` is not required.
 The default value is `N'&'`. `NULL` is not a permissable value and will cause error 62403 to be returned.